DWDDover/SDV503-Assessment-3-Declan-Dover/Docs/Patient-profile-design.md

 Option 5 will return to the top level menu

-#### Option 3 - Display all patients
+#### Option 3 - View all patients

+Will display a new menu

+1. Display entire patient list
+2. View patients by first name
+3. View patients by last name
+4. View patients by city
+5. Back

-Will display the entire list of patients to the console
+Option 1 will display the entire patient list
+Option two will display a prompt, 'Please enter a last name', upon valid entry a list off all patients with that last name will be displayed with an option to go back options 3 and 4 will function the same way with last name and email option 5 returns to the previous menu

 #### Option 4 - Access patient profile